-Nearly 1 in 5 Singaporeans have suffered from eczema at some point in their lives.
-In order to treat it successfully, it really helps to know a bit more about what causes eczema, beyond just having “sensitive skin”.
+Nearly one in five Singaporeans have suffered from eczema at some point in their lives.
+In order to treat it successfully, it really helps to know a bit more about what causes eczema, beyond just having "sensitive skin".

 Here are my top 10 tips from seeing eczema patients in clinic (they form a huge proportion of patients who visit the skin clinic).

 1. What causes eczema?

 The short answer: eczema is due to an overactive immune system that attacks important bits of your skin, leading to inflammation and rash.

 Your skin loses its effectiveness as a barrier, resulting in water loss, dry skin, and that persistent itchy sensation.

 2. Eczema can appear anywhere on your body.